NexTash/mail/README.md

 ## Getting Started

-This section will help you set up and configure Frappe Mail, ensuring that your email system is ready to use.
-It includes instructions for installing both the Stalwart Mail Server and the Frappe Mail app, details about system requirements, and steps for the initial configuration.
+This section will help you set up and configure NexTash mail, ensuring that your email system is ready to use.
+It includes instructions for installing both the Stalwart Mail Server and the NexTash mail app, details about system requirements, and steps for the initial configuration.

 ### Installation and Setup

-Follow these steps to install and set up Frappe Mail and its supporting components:
+Follow these steps to install and set up NexTash mail and its supporting components:

 #### Step 1: Install and Configure Stalwart Mail Server

-The Stalwart Mail Server is the backbone of Frappe Mail's functionality.
+The Stalwart Mail Server is the backbone of NexTash mail's functionality.
 Below are the instructions for setting up Stalwart for both development and production environments.

 **Development**